MonikaG98/DNC/README.md

+To install playwright => npx playwright install
+Update credentials.json file with your credential
-To lounch test case use below command npx playwright test
+To launch test case use => npx playwright test